koushal999-cyber/koushal999-cyber/README.md

 - 💞️ I’m looking to collaborate on any kind on development projects
 - 📫 How to reach me koushal.p45@gmail.com
 - 😄 Pronouns: ...
-- ⚡ Fun fact: theirs always something needs to be learn thats beyond our imagination
+- ⚡ Fun fact: Theirs always something needs to be learn thats beyond our imagination

 <!---
 koushal999-cyber/koushal999-cyber is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.